LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 ======================================================================
-Access Services: Learning Registry Technical Specification V AS:0.49.0
+Access Services: Learning Registry Technical Specification V AS:0.50.1
 ======================================================================

-Draft in Progress.
+.. include:: ../stability.txt

 See the `Change Log`_ for links to prior stable versions.